learnk8s/learnk8s.io/src/requests-limits/content.md

 If you have 2 CPUs (or 2000 millicores), they will use 1200 millicores, 400 millicores and 400 millicores (i.e. 60%, 20%, 20%).

-**As they compete for resources, they are careful to share the CPU based on the quota assigned.**
+**As they compete for resources, they are careful to divide the CPU based on the shares assigned.**

 In the previous example, the Pod is consuming 400 millicores because it has to compete for CPU time with the rest of the processes in the cluster such as the Kubelet, the API server, the controller manager, etc.